About the Legal Advice & Counseling program

-- Sexual assault, sexual harassment, or other gender-based harassment by a student, teacher, coach, staff, or other faculty member at a a college, university, or other post-secondary education institution;
+- Sexual assault, sexual harassment, or gender-based harassment by another student, teacher, coach, staff, or other faculty member;

-- Sexual assault, harassment, or other gender-based harassment that targets LGBTQIA+ individuals of any grade level; and
+- Sexual assault, harassment, or other gender-based harassment targeting an LGBTQIA+ student; and

-- Unequal opportunities for LGBTQIA+, nonbinary, or GNC individuals of any grade level at school or other education-related programs.
+- Unequal opportunities for LGBTQIA+ students, women, nonbinary, or gender non-conforming individuals at school or education-related programs.

 How long it will take & what to expect

-Because our Advice & Counseling Program clients receive free, personalized, professional legal services from ERA, the overall process usually takes between 3-5 weeks from the time you fill out the online form (or leave a voicemail), through the time we are able to complete the services provided.
+Because our Legal Advice & Counseling Program clients receive free, personalized, professional legal services, the overall process usually takes between 3-5 weeks from the time you fill out the online application form, to the time we are able to complete the services provided.
 The length of time varies depending on the complexity of your legal problem and the number of inquiries we receive.

 Here’s how it will go:

-- The email will have a link where you can select an available appointment time that works for you to speak with one of our intake workers on the phone
+- If your issue is something we can help with, you will receive a scheduling link where you can select an available appointment time to speak with one of our intake workers on the phone.

 - The purpose of the conversation is for us to understand your legal problem so we can determine how we might be able to help you.